harsmeet/E-Commerce-app/README.md

 ## Setup

-To run this project, install it by download or clone.
+To run this project, install it by download or clone. then you need to register new account in woo commerce api (https://docs.woocommerce.com/document/woocommerce-rest-api/) to aquire consumer key and secret key for your api.

 #### System requirements
 - Android studio v4.1.1